 It starts by properly describing the problem so we can transform objectives into results.
 In our first example, is the problem to take the hill?
 Perhaps we could say it another way and state the problem as freeing the hill of the enemy, or use an opposite definition: to take the hill by NOT “taking” the hill.

 What ideas now come to mind?
 We could starve them out, burn them out with fire, smoke them out, scare them into leaving, or use constant loud noise to prevent them from sleeping, among other ideas.

-Notice that with this one of the types of goals, by defining the goal differently, using an abstract description, we have freed up our mind to seek a number of alternative solutions that would not be considered (this is inventive problem solving) using the projective definition.
-Also note that the alternatives are focused on taking something away such as: food, air, courage, or rest.
+Notice that by defining the goal differently, using an abstract description, we have freed up our mind to seek a number of alternative solutions that would not have been considered (think outside the box) using the projection goal definition.
+Also note that the alternatives are focused on taking something away (improvement occurs when we remove the object or constraint that is the way) such as: food, air, courage, or rest.
 We can take the hill using wisdom instead of force.
 We will suffer fewer casualties and save ourselves for the next battle.

 How can we restate our sales goal of increasing sales?
 How about defining it as making it easier for customer to buy or using the opposite definition: increase sales by NOT focusing on “increasing” sales.
 A sale is about asking for the order.
 When the goal is to increase sales then we start to think about ways of asking for more orders.
 Sounds like working harder to the sales people instead of working smarter.

 So instead of spending more money on more salespeople and advertising, or creating more products (both add something to solve the problem), we could find new uses for existing products, take steps out of the sales process, or increase the order frequency by eliminating delays.
 Sales wisdom is about pulling the customer along by removing obstacles in their path.